Deconfined Gapless phases and criticalities in Shastry-Sutherland Antiferromagnet: Mean field ansatz and the corresponding phases

-This state is similar to (b) if $M_z\neq 0$, the difference is that here the hopping amplitudes of $f_\up$ and $f_\dn$ fermions have different strong-weak modulations (see Fig.~\ref{fig:splitting}).
-Moreover, the sign change of $t_2\cdot N_z$ will switch the strong-weak pattern of the hopping amplitudes of the $f_{\up},f_{\dn}$ fermions.
+{\it(c)The N\'eel phase.}\\ This phase is characterized by nonzero $t_2$ and background field $M_z$ but vanishing $\Delta_2$ and $\lambda_z$ ((xi) case in Tab.\ref{Tab:MFrules}).
+When the N\'eel order starts to appear in (b), we find the phenomenon is non trival.
+VMC calculations indicate that the original ansatz requires a spin-splitting structure of the spinon correction to lower the energy, similar to the altermagnetism observed in magnetic materials, except that here it is the spinons rather than itinerant electrons.
+The hopping amplitudes of $f_\up$ and $f_\dn$ fermions have different strong-weak modulations (see Fig.~\ref{fig:plaquette}(b)).
+Moreover, the sign change of $t_2\cdot M_z$ will switch the strong-weak pattern of the hopping amplitudes of the $f_{\up},f_{\dn}$ fermions.

-{\it (d) The QSL phase.}\\ For fixed \( J_1 / J_2 \), we plot the energy difference between QSL ansatz and EP ansatz VS. different value of \( J_4/J_2 \), as shown in Fig.~\ref{fig:SL_region}.
-The region within which the two different ansatz having the same energy is identified as the QSL phase. \\
+It is important to emphasize that, analogous to the role of $\Delta_2$ in the EP phase, the N\'eel phase requires both a sufficiently large $t_2$ and a finite $M_z$ to sustain the splitting structure; the absence of either prevents its structure, see (xii) and (xiii) case.Another interesting observation is that $t_2$ equals $\Delta_1$ when the ring-exchange term is not very large (more precisely, in the regime where the transition is first order).
+However, when approaching the SL region, $t_2$ becomes smaller than $\Delta_1$.